-Marybeth Gasman of the Graduate School of Education discusses the shrinking state support of historically black colleges and universities.
+Marybeth Gasman of the Graduate School of Education comments on how financial barriers limit students from taking advantage of study abroad programs offered by historically black colleges and universities.